djl997/blade-shortcuts/README.md

 ```

 ## Changelog
-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [GitHubs releases section](https://github.com/djl997/blade-shortcuts/releases) for more information on what has changed recently.

 ## Contributing